Rexshack-RedM/rsg-docs/api-reference/endpoint/serverfunctionreference.mdx

 local identifier = RSGCore.Functions.GetIdentifier(source, 'license')
 print(identifier)

-OR -- defaults to the identifier in the config of qb-core
+OR -- defaults to the identifier in the config of rsg-core

 local identifier = RSGCore.Functions.GetIdentifier(source)
 print(identifier)